Raxephion/CipherCore-SD-1.5-WebUI/README.md

 This is the recommended method for most Windows users.

 1.  **Download the project:**
-    *   Go to the GitHub repository page: `https://github.com/Raxephion/CipherCore-SD1.5-Image-Generator-` (replace `Raxephion/CipherCore-SD1.5-Image-Generator-` with your actual repo path if different).
+    *   Go to the GitHub repository page: `[https://github.com/Raxephion/CipherCore-SD1.5-Image-Generator-](https://github.com/Raxephion/CipherCore-WebUI)`
     *   Click the green "Code" button.
     *   Click "Download ZIP".
 2.  **Extract the ZIP:** Extract the downloaded ZIP file to a location on your computer (e.g., your Documents folder or Desktop).
 This will create a folder like `CipherCore-SD1.5-Image-Generator-main` (or similar).
 Rename it if you prefer.